The second rational homology of the Torelli group is finitely generated: A finiteness result about groups acting on vector spaces

-\p{Statement (1)} Korkmaz~\cite[Theorem 3.1]{Korkmaz} has shown that if $S_{g'}^{b'}$ is a compact, oriented surface with genus $g' \geq 1$, then $\Mod(S_{g'}^{b'})$ has a finite generating set $\calD \subseteq \Mod(S_{g'}^{b'})$ consisting of Dehn twists along nonseparating curves.
+\begin{proof} Korkmaz~\cite[Theorem 3.1]{Korkmaz} has shown that if $S_{g'}^{b'}$ is a compact, oriented surface with genus $g' \geq 1$, then $\Mod(S_{g'}^{b'})$ has a finite generating set $\calD \subseteq \Mod(S_{g'}^{b'})$ consisting of Dehn twists along nonseparating curves.
 Then $S \cut M$ is a compact, oriented surface, and has genus at least one by hypothesis.
 Hence there is a finite set of Dehn twists along nonseparating curves $\calD \subseteq \Mod(S \cut M)$ such that $\calD$ generates $\Mod(S \cut M)$.
 Then the image of $T_d \in \calD$ under the symplectic representation is a transvection along $[d]$.
-Hence $G$ has a finite generating set consisting of primitive transvections, as desired.
+Hence $G$ has a finite generating set transvections along elements represented by nonseparating curves, as desired. \end{proof}

-\p{Statement (2)} By the argument in statement (1), $\Mod(S \cut M)$ is generated by Dehn twists along nonseparating curves.
-By the change of coordinates principle~\cite[Section 1.3]{FarbMarg}, any Dehn twist $T_d \in \Mod(S \cut M)$ along a nonseparating curve $d \subseteq \Mod(S \cut M)$ is $\Mod(S \cut M)$--conjugate to any other such Dehn twist $T_e$.
-Hence $\Mod(S \cut M)$ is normally generated by any Dehn twist along a nonseparating curve $T_d$.
-Since the image of $T_d$ is the transvection $T_{[d]}$, we have that $T_{[d]}$ normally generates $G$ as well, which completes the proof. \end{proof}